Code-Institute-Submissions/zemaciel-project-02_FebResub/README.md

 I have manually tested the site on Chrome and Firefox on desktop computers with different screen sizes ( 27" and 13") on Chrome and Firefox on Android phones and tablet, and also using google dev tools.

+### JSHitnt
+All the Java Script files were checked on [JShint.com](https://jshint.com/).
+The major issues, like missing semicolons or unused variables, were fixed.
+However, there are still warnings that undefined and unused variables were present on the script.js.
+As those variables are part of other files in this app, I've ignored these warrings and the ones regarding the ES6 version.

 ### HTML Validator
 No errors were returned when passing through the [W3C Validator](https://validator.w3.org/).